Craft Passion

 Try This On Your Next Sewing Project

-Get creative and increase the level of difficulty of your next pillowcases by adding different fabrics for a distinct design.
+Get creative and increase the level of difficulty of your next envelope pillowcases by adding different fabrics for a distinct design.
 All you need to do is use a “flat felled seam” to join the strips of fabric.
 Flat Felled Seam is very similar to the French seam, it hides and wraps the raw edges at the seam allowance.

 flat felled seam